 - Nursery / KG I / KG II

-Applicants to the Nursery and KG I are invited to participate in a play group observation session on January 30th.
-KG II applicants will be invited to attend a 90 minutes session with the current students.
+Applicants to the Nursery and KG I are invited to participate in a play group observation session on February 2nd.
+KG II applicants will be invited by appointment to attend a 90 minutes session with the current students.
 The Admissions Office will schedule the sessions after the completed Application and Medical Forms are received, and the application fee is paid.
 If places are still available, late applications may be considered and additional interviews may be scheduled later.

-Grade Placement tests are given on the ACS campus on March 16th / 17th or June 13th and if needed by appointment.
 The Admissions Office receives and processes the completed and paid for Application Forms for review by the divisional team.
-Once the applicant’s file is approved, the Admissions Office will schedule the candidate for the placement tests.
+Once the applicant’s file is approved, the Admissions Office will schedule the candidate for the placement tests, provided a vacancy is available.

-Placement tests are given on ACS campus on March 16th / 17th or June 13th or by appointment.
 The Admissions Office receives and processes the completed and paid for Application and Medical Forms.
-Placement tests are scheduled after the application material has been reviewed and approved by divisional teams.
+If vacancies are available, placement tests will be scheduled after the application material has been reviewed and approved by divisional teams.
 Applicants must submit the application material prior to the deadline announced in the Timeline Calendar above.

 - Grade 12